jessonfoo/p001/week_2/7_technical_blog.md

 Writing blogs on technical subjects is something that will help you solidify your learning and start getting integrated in the community.

 ## Directions
 Remember your [USERNAME].github.io website?
 Now is your chance to use it for blogging!
 Create a new HTML file and call it `blog_template`.
-You will want to reuse the same blog template over again and have a CSS sheet to style it.
+You will want to reuse the same blog template over again and create a CSS sheet to style it.

 Create a new HTML file and use the date to name it `MM_DD_YY.html`.
 If you are doing both blog posts on the same date, add a `t` or `c` before the file extension.